AmanInGitDev/PocketShop-V1/README.md

 ## One-Stop Digital Solution for Small & Mid-Sized Businesses

 PocketShop transforms your payment QR into a powerful business tool.
-Go beyond payments - create a complete online presence, manage orders, and engage customers, all through a single QR code.
-No apps, no websites, just scan and grow.
+Go beyond payments - create a complete online presence, manage orders, and engage customers, all through a single QR code. just scan and grow.

 ### Features
 - 🚀 Transform payment QR into a business portal